Overview of CUCM

 CUCM Signaling and Media Paths

-For call set up, teardown and supplementary service work, CUCM uses SIP or SCCP to communicate with Cisco IP Phones.
-Use the Real-Time Transport Protocol (RTP) to deliver audio, after a call has been made, media exchange occurs directly between the Cisco IP Phones across the IP network.
+CUCM uses SIP or SCCP to communicate with Cisco IP Phones for call set up, teardown, and supplementary service work.
+Use the Real-Time Transport Protocol (RTP) to deliver audio; after a call has been made, media exchange occurs directly between the Cisco IP Phones across the IP network.
 After the call has been set up, CUCM is not involved in a call.
-If during the call period the CUCM server were unplugged, users would never notice it unless they were trying to use a feature on the phone.
-CUCM is only involved in the setting up, teardown and functionality of the call.
-If the CUCM server that installed the call was down, end users would see a message on the LCD screen of the IP phone that read “CM Down, Features Disabled. ”
+If the CUCM server were unplugged during the call period, users would never notice it unless they were trying to use a feature on the phone.
+CUCM is only involved in the setting up, teardown, and functionality of the call.
+If the CUCM server that installed the call were down, end users would see a message on the LCD screen of the IP phone that read “CM Down, Features Disabled. “

 At the start of a call, an IP phone user A collects the handset and sends a message to CUCM, which tells CUCM it has gone off the hook.
-CUCM answers this stimulus by answering a message telling that the device plays a dial-tone file stored in the phone’s flash memory.
-The user listens to the dial tone on phone A and begins to dial phone B. SCCP phones send their numbers to CUCM when they are pressed, while SIP phones send dialed numbers by default into a single message (signaling).
+CUCM answers this stimulus by answering a message that the device plays a dial-tone file stored in the phone’s flash memory.
+The user listens to the dial tone on phone A and begins to dial phone B. SCCP phones send their numbers to CUCM when pressed, while SIP phones send dialed numbers by default into a single message (signaling).
 SIP phones have options for using SCCP (keypad mark-up language[ KPML] and dial rules) similar to SCCP phones.
-Digital analysis of the dialed digits is carried out by CUCM.
+CUCM carries out digital analysis of the dialed digits.
 When a match is detected, CUCM routes the call according to its setup.
 If a match is not found in CUCM, the caller will receive a reorder tone.